igorrogov/gdrive-cast/README.md

 where <ID> is the YouTube video ID (e.g. https://www.youtube.com/watch?v=ID)

 It will open a browser window to authentificate against Google for the first time.
 On next run it will use the saved credentials.

+The program will show a RSS feed link that you can copy-paste in your podcast player.

+The podcast feed (feed.xml) and the audio files will be uploaded to your google drive in the root folder called `gdrive-cast`.